Western supports our students by providing a multitude of resources. Select the links below for more information.

 - Counseling Resources – The counselors at Western are committed to student success by providing support and services to help students meet their goals.
 Counselors provide FREE confidential, personal and career counseling.

-- Multicultural Resources – The Multicultural Services office provides comprehensive services for minority students.
+- Diversity, Equity, and Inclusion Services – The Diversity, Equity, and Inclusion Services office provides comprehensive services for minority students.

-- Veterans Resources – Western Technical College is approved by the Wisconsin State Approving Agency and the Federal Department of Veterans Affairs to provide training to veterans, active service members, survivors and dependents of a deceased or disabled veteran.
+- Military Connected Services – Western Technical College is approved by the Wisconsin State Approving Agency and the Federal Department of Veterans Affairs to provide training to veterans, active service members, survivors and dependents of a deceased or disabled veteran.

 - Campus Life – Campus life includes information about Student Government, Student ID Cards, Clubs and Organizations, Athletics, Market Money, Lost and Found, Student Housing, Safety Escort Services and Campus Security.